meow-edit/meow/README.md

   (add-to-list 'meow-normal-state-mode-list 'py-shell-mode))
 ```

 `meow-selection-command-fallback` A list of cons.
-There are commands working on selections, contains: `meow-save`, `meow-change`, `meow-replace` and `meow-reverse`, if no selection is available, it is possible to give them a fallback behaviour.
+There are commands working on selections: `meow-save`, `meow-change`, `meow-replace` and `meow-reverse`, if no selection is available, it is possible to give them a fallback behaviour.

 ```emacs-lisp
 ;; This is the default value